adonisjs/logger/README.md

 ## Fake logger
 Many times you would want to test whether your code is logging certain messages or not.
 One way is to hijack the `stdout` stream and read the rows text from it.

-Instead, we ship with a proper `fakeLogger` that you can use during tests.
+Instead, we ship with a proper `FakeLogger` that you can use during tests.

 ```ts
 export class MyApp {